kmsepr/MobileTv/README.md

 # YouTube Live Audio Streamer

 A simple Flask-based server that streams live YouTube audio as MP3 using `yt-dlp` and `ffmpeg`.
-Perfect for low-bandwidth audio streaming from educational, religious, or news channels — ideal for low-end devices, legacy systems, or internet radios that support only direct MP3 HTTP streams.

 ---

 ### Features